RECIPE: Watermelon Soap Pops

 - Spritz top of each soap pop generously with alcohol, then pour a layer of white over each pink layer leaving room to pour the final green layer.
 Let soap harden.

 - Weigh 1.60 oz. of Clear Suspension Soap Base and melt in the same plastic beaker used in previous step - no need to wash.
-Add 1 level 0.15 ml scoop of Rainforest Green Mica Powder and mix well.
+Add 1 level 0.15 ml scoop of Evergreen Green Mica Powder and mix well.